Our Church Warden

 - We sometimes hold concerts and it is useful to create space by moving the pews.

-This year we served coffee after the Easter Day Service when we had a large congregation.
+Last year we served coffee after the Easter Day Service when we had a large congregation.

 - For Harvest we move the front pews after the Service and serve a light lunch in the Church.